tianxiaoliang/mesher-1/README.md

 A service mesh implementation based on [go chassis](https://github.com/go-chassis/go-chassis).

-One big advantage of Mesher is it is able to work with go-chassis in same service mesh control plane like Istio, without control plane they can work together with ServiceComb Service center.
+One big advantage of Mesher is it is able to work with go-chassis in same service mesh control plane like Istio.
+Without Istio they can work together with ServiceComb Service center and running on any infrastructure(docker, VM, baremetal).
-So if you choose go as your service language you can use go-chassis to gain better performance, and you can freely use other programing language which suit your service scenario the most
+So if you choose go as your programing language, you can use go-chassis to gain better performance, and you can freely use other programing language which suit your service the most

-Mesher support both linux and windows OS, that makes possible that .Net service can work with java, go, python service in distributed system easily
+Mesher support both linux and windows OS, that makes possible that .Net service can work with java, go, python service in one distributed system easily

 # Features
 - go-chassis: Mesher has all of features of [go chassis](https://github.com/go-chassis/go-chassis)